No. 5 UCLA beats Arizona State 75-62 for 14th straight win – KION546

 Cambridge followed a steal and 360-degree dunk with a 3-pointer from the right baseline for a 48-42 lead with 14:09 remaining, the biggest lead for either team to that point.

-There were 14 lead changes, and neither team led by more than six until late.
+There were 14 lead changes and eight ties, and neither team led by more than six until late.

+“This tells us any given night we can lace them up and play with anybody,” Horne said.
+“It was a different flow in the second half.
+I think they made some defensive adjustments.”

 POLL IMPLICATIONS